Pgxe9zu1/catalogue-003/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a> This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-Book cover: Reworking of [Baroque pearl with enamelled gold mounts set with rubies](https://en.wikipedia.org/wiki/File:Pendant_in_the_form_of_a_siren_MET_DT7173.jpg).
-Creative Commons CC0 1.0 Universal Public Domain Dedication.
-This file was donated to Wikimedia Commons as part of a project by the Metropolitan Museum of Art.
+Book cover: Digitally enhanced scan of [Dans la Serre](https://commons.wikimedia.org/wiki/File:In_the_Conservatory_-_edited.jpg#/media/File:In_the_Conservatory_-_edited.jpg).
+This work is in the public domain in its country of origin and other countries and areas where the copyright term is the author's life plus 100 years or fewer.

 ## Quarto and Jupyter Notebook